Information & Advice and Independent Advocacy Service

 Telephone: 07805 980 425

-Job Description – IAA Officer Bath deafPLUS is a registered medium-sized charity and company limited by guarantee working to encourage integration and equality between D/deaf and hearing people in all areas of life.
-We provide a range of services from Advocacy to Employment, equipment to information and advice across 5 centres around the UK.
-This […]
+deafPLUS is a registered medium-sized charity and company limited by guarantee working to encourage integration and equality between deaf and hearing people in all areas of life.
+We provide a range of services from Advocacy to Employment, equipment to information and advice across 5 centres around the UK. deafPLUS is seeking someone with experience in […]